-The two-day Basic Science Seminar at ILC 2022 will focus on the central role of the liver being a site of increasingly common metabolic disorders related to hepatic fat accumulation.
-From a macroscopic to a microscopic point of view the seminar aims to send us on a journey exploring organ crosstalk and multicellular communication that drives metabolic diseases.
-The various expertise of speakers will not only highlight the pathways impaired in fatty liver disease but that also provide novel potential therapeutic strategies for this disease.
+The two-day Basic Science Seminar at ILC 2022 focused on the central role of the liver as a site of increasingly common metabolic disorders related to the accumulation of hepatic fat.
+From a macroscopic to a microscopic point of view, the seminar explored organ crosstalk and multicellular communication that drives metabolic diseases.
+The various kinds of expertise of speakers will not only highlighted the pathways impaired in fatty liver disease, but also provided novel potential therapeutic strategies to tackle this disease.

-The seminar aims to foster the interaction between leaders-in-the-field and the audience.
-It contains multiple short duo-lectures, with first a more general 10-minutes overview into the topic, followed by a more in-depth 10-minutes presentation by a talented fellow and finally an extensive Q&A of 10 minutes.
-In total 5 such sessions will extensively cover the field of fatty liver disease and associated complications such as fibrosis and cancer.
+The seminar aimed to foster interaction between leaders-in-the-field and the audience.
+It contained multiple short duo-lectures, with first a more general ten-minute overview of the topic, followed by a more in-depth ten-minute presentation by a talented fellow, and finally an extensive Q&A of 10 minutes.
+In total 5 such sessions will extensively covered the field of fatty liver disease and associated complications, such as fibrosis and cancer.

-- To understand the relevance and regulation of organ crosstalk in liver metabolism
+- understanding the relevance and regulation of organ crosstalk in liver metabolism

-- To understand the pivotal role of metabolism in liver cancer
+- exploring the pivotal role of metabolism in liver cancer

-- To get to know the intricate cellular interactions and metabolic drivers that govern inflammation in the liver
+- getting to know the intricate cellular interactions and metabolic drivers that govern inflammation in the liver

-- To learn the role and regulation by the nervous system in the control of the hepatic and systemic metabolism
+- learning about the role and regulation carried out by the nervous system in the control of the hepatic and systemic metabolism

-- To understand how liver metabolism dyregulation could lead to fibrosis
+- understanding how liver metabolism dysregulation can lead to fibrosis